alifzl/YomKippur/README.md

 ```

 **7.Set the Yom Kippur’s configuration file** </br>
-Go to `YomKippur-master\configs\config.cfg` and input the following. (don't change anything esle unless you know what are you doing)
+Go to `YomKippur-master\configs\config.cfg` and input the following.</br>
+(don't change anything esle unless you know what are you doing)
 ```sh
 [mysql]
 host=127.0.0.1